What Is CVSS? Common Vulnerability Scoring System Overview

 Critical | 9.0 – 10.0 |

-The common vulnerability scoring system is made up of three groups of metrics: base, temporal, and environmental.
+Common Vulnerability Scoring System (CVSS) is made up of three groups of metrics: base, temporal, and environmental.
+Each group evaluates different aspects of a vulnerability.

-Base metrics are divided into two groups: exploitability and impact.
+Base metrics for CVSS are divided into two groups: exploitability and impact.

-Exploitability metrics refer to the characteristics of the piece of software or product that make it vulnerable.
+Exploitability metrics for CVSS refer to the characteristics of the piece of software or product that make it vulnerable.

 - Attack Vector — Shows how a vulnerability may be exploited.